 \begin{definition} Given a group testing strategy under a combinatorial prior with $n$ items, $k$ defective items, and $T$ tests, we define the \defn{rate} to be

 \end{definition}

-This definition was first proposed for the combinatorial case by Baldassini, Aldridge and Johnson \cite{baldassini-johnson-aldridge}, and extended to the general case (see Definition \ref{def:rate2}) in \cite{kealy-johnson-piechocki}.
-This definition generalizes a similar earlier definition of rate by Malyutov \cite{malyutov-1,malyutov}, which applied only in the very sparse ($k$ constant) regime.
+This definition was proposed for the combinatorial prior by Baldassini, Aldridge and Johnson \cite{baldassini-johnson-aldridge}, and extended to the general case (see Definition \ref{def:rate2}) in \cite{kealy-johnson-piechocki}.
+This definition generalizes a similar earlier definition of rate by Malyutov \cite{malyutov-1,malyutov}, which applied only in the very sparse (constant $k$) regime.

 We note the following well-known bounds on the binomial coefficient (see for example \cite[p.~1186]{cormen}):

 Thus, we have the asymptotic expression

 and in the sparse regime $k = \Theta(n^\alpha)$ for $\alpha \in [0,1)$, we have the asymptotic equivalence